ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 Use these steps to configure the {{site.data.keyword.cloud}} Provider plug-in and use Terraform to install SAP HA SAP NetWeaver on your existing VPC.
 The scripts can take 1 - 2 hours to complete.

 1. Access the bastion server cli.
-2. Clone the solution repository as below:
+2. Clone the solution repository as:

     ```sh
     git clone https://github.com/IBM-Cloud/sap-nwase-ha.git